ErikHgm/SportMemoryGame/README.md

 ### Acknowledgements
 I would like to thank:
-- The tutor support team att Code Institute for their help with code guidance and solutions.
+- The tutor support team at Code Institute for their help with code guidance and solutions.
 - My great Code Institute mentor Martina Terlevic for feedback and suggestions.
 - W3Scools for tips and trix [W3Schools](https://www.w3schools.com/ ).